cleversamer/cleversamerr/README.md

 <p>
   Hey there 👋

-  I’m Samer, a senior full-stack engineer, creative coder, and self-proclaimed engineer specializing in back-end engineering.
+  I’m a full-stack JavaScript developer, creative coder, and self-proclaimed engineer specializing in `front-end development`.
 I make it my mission to translate clients' ideas into fully working and pixel-perfect web & mobile applications that run blazing fast.
 </p>

 <br>